pantopic/turbokube/README.md

 doesn't have a container runtime in which to run the containers in the pod spec.
 Instead, the provider simulates the behavior of a running container including healthchecks, metrics, etc.

-This allows us to simulate a 10,000 node cluster using only a handful virtual machines.

-*Control Plane B* is the system under test.
 All of this is orchestrated with Terraform and a bunch of manually applied shell scripts.
 After the system is provisioned, performance tests are run using [kube-burner](https://github.com/kube-burner/kube-burner) (wip).

 ## Experiment Variables